product-os/flowzone/README.md

         x86_64-unknown-linux-gnu,
         i686-unknown-linux-gnu

+      # Space-delimited string of packages to install using cargo install
+      # Type: string
+      # Required: false
+      cargo_install:

       # Version specifier (e.g. 1.65, stable, nigthly) for the toolchain to use when building Rust
       # sources
       # Type: string